 We only scraped the surface of reasons why you need to redesign your website every three to four years in order to frame the context of the next half of the article.

 When you redesign your website there are a handful of things you will need to diligently keep your eye on in order to not lose any of that hard earned “Google Juice” you’ve been building up.

 1. Crawl Your Website, Repeatedly

-- Build upon and improve search rank after your website redesign it is important to know what is broken on the old website and ensure that breakages are corrected on the new website
+Especially in regard to SEO, crawl your site often to build upon and improve your search rank after your website redesign.
+It’s important to know what is broken on the old website and ensure that breakages are corrected on the new website.

-- Seek out existing website limitations and areas where you can improve; examine files which are being indexed by search engines, review keywords used (if any at all) in HTML page titles, meta description tags, and run a side-by-side comparison of how many pages are being indexed across search engines –what Google sees Bing may not see and it is important to understand why
+You should also seek out existing website limitations and areas where you can improve. for example, examine files which are being indexed by search engines, review what keywords are being used (if any!), and run a side-by-side comparison of how many pages are being indexed across search engines.
+What Google sees Bing may not see – and it is important to understand why.

-- Analyse top landing pages from your website with Google Webmaster Tools and apply the principles used in those to other important landing pages across your website
+You should also analyse top landing pages from your website with Google Webmaster Tools and apply the principles used in those to other important landing pages across your website.

 2. Focus on Navigation and Link Structure

 It is incredibly important to make sure that your navigation and link structure has a natural flow for both search engine site crawlers and humans alike.